ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/start/create_email.md

 # Add Dynamic Capabilities

 Classically, emails only allow for static content.
 Through AMP, emails are opened to an entire new world of possibilities!
-Users can now respond to [forms](/content/amp-dev/documentation/components/reference/amp-form.md), get [content updated dynamically list](/content/amp-dev/documentation/components/reference/amp-list.md), and interact with content.
+Users can now respond to [forms](/content/amp-dev/documentation/components/reference/amp-form.md), get [content updated dynamically](/content/amp-dev/documentation/components/reference/amp-list-v0.1.md), and interact with content.

 In this tutorial, we'll use [`<amp-bind>`](/content/amp-dev/documentation/components/reference/amp-bind.md) to display our adoptable cat's name and a description when the user is on that cat's slide.
 Start by including the `amp-bind` script in the head of your email.